joomlatools/joomlatools-composer/README.md

 Executing `composer install` will now fetch the `joomlatools/installer` plugin and use it to install the package into your Joomla installation.

-For more information on creating these custom packages for project which do not support Composer, see the [Composer docs](http://getcomposer.org/doc/05-repositories.md#package-2)
+For more information on creating these custom packages for projects which do not support Composer, see the [Composer docs](http://getcomposer.org/doc/05-repositories.md#package-2).

 ### Creating a custom package

-To really make use of all Composer's features, like upgrading to a newer version, you are better off creating a package using your extension's source code.
+To make use of all Composer's features, eg. upgrading to a newer version, you are better off creating a package using your extension's source code.

 The package definition should contain the following basic information to make it installable into Joomla: